-1.5 Rationale and Objectives of the Study
+1.5 Rationale and objectives of the study

-To address and effectively minimize impacts of disasters in the Eastern Africa sub-region, countries have developed national and ratified regional and international frameworks and commitment.
+To address and effectively minimize impacts of disasters in the Eastern Africa sub-region, countries have developed national and ratified regional and international frameworks and commitments.
 Most of the Eastern Africa sub-region countries have realized the need to have both reactive (response actions) disaster risk management and proactive (Prevention actions) with a view to adapt to and mitigate the impacts of disasters.
 At the global level, the Sendai Framework for Disaster Risk Reduction (SFDRR) 2015 - 2030 aims to prevent new risk, reducing existing risk and strengthening resilience across countries (UNISDR, 2015).
-The SFDRR expect all countries to 'prevent and reduce disaster risk, all-of-society and all-of-State institutions engagement'.
+The SFDRR expects all countries to 'prevent and reduce disaster risk, all-of-society and all-of-State institutions engagement'.
 One of its guiding principles incorporate elements of inclusive and empowerment and 'paying special attention to people disproportionately affected by disasters, especially the poorest.
-A gender, age, disability and cultural perspective should be integrated in all policies and practices, and women and youth leadership should be promoted".
+Gender, age, disability and cultural perspective should be integrated in all policies and practices, and women and youth leadership should be promoted".
 The SFDDR recognizes that different categories of people are affected by disasters in different ways with 'women, children and people in vulnerable situations disproportionately affected'.
 The SFDDR is a gender and socially inclusive framework in that it aims to engage and empower women, children and youth, persons with disabilities, poor people, migrants, indigenous peoples, volunteers, the community of practitioners and older persons in the design and implementation of country based DRR response, recovery, rehabilitation and reconstruction approaches.

-Most of eastern Africa countries have developed country-based DRR policies, frameworks and strategies aimed at minimizing the impacts of disasters in line with the Sendai Framework for Disaster Risk Reduction

-2015 - 2030.
+Most of Eastern Africa countries have developed country-based DRR policies, frameworks and strategies aimed at minimizing the impacts of disasters in line with the Sendai Framework for Disaster Risk Reduction 2015 - 2030.
 The policies and strategies focus on addressing both natural and human induced disasters.
 Additionally, national governments, non-government organizations, Community based organizations and other stakeholders are implementing projects and programs aimed at addressing disasters at various levels; community, sub-national, national and sub-regional level.
+It is however unclear to what extent these DRR initiatives consider gender and social inclusion.
+This study therefore aimed to analyze DRR policy initiatives in DRR with a gender and social inclusion lens to enable the mainstreaming of gender-responsive actions into strategies and action plans for disaster risk reduction in schools, communities and public sector institutions in ten beneficiary countries - Comoros, Djibouti, Eritrea, Ethiopia, Kenya, Madagascar, Rwanda, South Sudan, Tanzania, and Uganda.